United Arab EmiratesDownload

 Contributions to UN

-- 10.7% of UAE’s official humanitarian aid was spent in countries classified as long term recipients of humanitarian aid in 2010
+- 75% of UAE’s official humanitarian assistance was spent in countries classified as long-term recipients of humanitarian assistance in 2012.

-The UAE has made efforts to engage in humanitarian coordination mechanisms.
+- The UAE has made efforts to engage in humanitarian coordination mechanisms.
 In 2006 it joined the UN OCHA Donor Support Group, an informal support group designed to fulfil OCHA’s mandated coordination activities.
-The UAE is currently the only non-DAC donor in this group and each member is expected to contribute at least US$0.5 million annually.
+The UAE is currently the only non-DAC donor in this group; each member is expected to contribute at least US$0.5 million annually.
 In 2011, the UAE hosted in Abu Dhabi a meeting of the group to discuss coordination of international humanitarian assistance within the organisation’s framework of increased engagement with emerging donors in humanitarian response activities.

 Saudi Arabia and UAE’s GNI values are based on 2009 values

 You can access various indicators and indices, together with information on engagement and data publication for each country from this Google Doc.